Package 'rasterpic'

 crs

 Character string describing a CRS.
 This parameter only applies when x is a SpatExtent, sfg, bbox or a numeric coordinate vector.
-See CRS section.
+See the CRS section.

 Details